 5. Other.
 Misalignments and tension can occur due to birth trauma, stress, fatigue, moving improperly, practices such as yoga or some sports, and occasionally for other reasons such as arthritis and other diseases.

-For these reasons, I believe everyone should do the twists at least once daily or even twice daily or more, if needed.
+For these reasons, we believe everyone should do the twists at least twice daily or more.
+The author does them at least four times daily – usually whenever he gets up and whenever he lies down for sleep or a nap.
 They take only a few minutes.

 The spinal twist exercises were not a part of Dr. Eck’s original nutritional program.
 However, Dr. Eck knew about spinal manipulation, and definitely advocated its use.